Swissguarde/SwissTube/README.md

 # SwissTube

 SwissTube is a video sharing web app where users can watch, share, and search for videos.
 The video service can be accessed on PCs, laptops, tablets and via mobile phones.
-This project was built using the Youtube Data V3 API
+This project was built using the Youtube Data V3 API, React 18, Firebase.
+All dependencies can be found in the package.json file

 ## Available Scripts